 Rhodes Itinerary: Best Things to Do in Rhodes Greece

-The island of Rhodes, the 4th largest in Greece and the historical capital of the Dodecanese, is steeped in history as there are traces of inhabitants dating back to the Neolithic period.
+The island of Rhodes — the 4th largest in Greece and the historical capital of the Dodecanese — is steeped in history as there are traces of inhabitants dating back to the Neolithic period.
+Basically, Rhodes was inhabited a really, really long time ago…somewhere in the vicinity of 6500 B.C.
 The island was once home to the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, and is currently the most visited island of the Dodecanese largely due to the Medieval Old Town of Rhodes, a World Heritage Site.
 There is so much to do in Rhodes, Greece that it took seven jam-packed days to feel like we had really explored the island thoroughly.
 Even still, it was impossible to see and do everything in that period of time.
-In order to help you organize all the things to do in Rhodes, I created this Rhodes itinerary based upon what worked and what didn’t during my visit to Rhodes this past summer.
+That is why I created this Rhodes itinerary.
+The post will help you organize all the things to do in Rhodes based upon what worked and what didn’t during my visit to Rhodes this past summer.

 Where to Stay in Rhodes

-From all of the research I had done prior to my trip on the best hotels in Rhodes, it seemed like staying in Old Town was the right call.
-But, by the time we booked, the Inn we were staying at didn’t have availability for the final two nights.
+From all of the research I had done on the best hotels in Rhodes, it seemed like staying in Old Town was the obvious choice.
+But, by the time we booked, the inn didn’t have availability for the final two nights of our trip.
 So, we stayed four nights in the Old Town and two nights at a hotel in the New Town instead.
-There is definitely some merit to staying in the hotels in Rhodes town, but, to be completely truthful, staying in the Old Town began to feel a bit claustrophobic and that is coming from someone who climbed through holes adventure caving with no concern.
-Consequently, I hope you consider flipping what we did and staying the majority of your nights in the New Town and just a couple of nights in Old Town.
+I do understand why staying in Rhodes Town is recommended; but, to be completely truthful, staying in the Old Town began to feel a bit claustrophobic and that is coming from someone who went spelunking with no concern.
+I would strongly consider flipping the order and staying the majority of your nights in the New Town with just a couple of nights in Old Town.

-Also, the earlier you book the better.
-Prices for nice hotels can actually be quite reasonable if you book far out, but once you get close to high season, prices steadily increase each week and you don’t get much bang for your buck.
-I always recommend using Booking.com because they have a great cancellation policy if you are booking far out and still deciding on dates and various properties.
-You can either book directly through Booking.com look on TripAdvisor which will show you a variety of booking engine sites and compare price points.
+Also, be sure to book your property as early as possible.
+Prices for upscale hotels can actually be quite reasonable if you book far out.
+However, once you get close to high season, prices steadily increase each week and you don’t get much bang for your buck.
+I always recommend using Booking.com because they have a great cancellation policy if you are still deciding on dates and various properties.
+You can either book directly through Booking.com or look on TripAdvisor which will show you a variety of booking engine sites and automatically compare price points.

 Spirit of the Knights Boutique Hotel is a 6 room boutique hotel conveniently located in the Old Town of Rhodes.
 The welcoming staff will meet you at the entrance gate to deliver your bags to the hotel so you don’t have to carry the bags yourself down the cobblestone streets.You will find prices under $200 even during high season if you book far enough in advance; however, those costs will go up the closer you get to summer.